ashish1009/Kreator/README.md

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

 ## Road Map
+- 3D
     - Renderer APIs
         - Scene Renderer
             - API for Environment
             - Render Mesh

     - Environment
         - Light
         - PBR
         - IBL
         - Shadow
         - HDR Environment Map
         - Manager to manage all Environment

-- Mesh
-    - Class to load and Render Model
-    - Skeleton
-    - Save All Animations
-    - AABB

 - Editor
     - Scene Hierarchy pannel : To Grow With Time